At least 10 passengers injured in stabbings on Tokyo train | Times Leader

 Click here to subscribe today or Login.

 NHK public television said one passenger was seriously injured.
-It said the suspect left his knife behind as he fled and was later arrested in Tokyo.
+It said the suspect left his knife behind as he fled and later gave himself up at a convenience store.
 The Japanese capital is currently hosting the Olympics, which end Sunday.

 The Tokyo Fire Department said nine of the 10 injured passengers were taken to nearby hospitals, while the tenth was able to walk away.
 All of those injured were conscious, fire department officials said.

-A witness at a nearby station where the train stopped said passengers were panicking and rushing out of the carriages.
-Another witness told NHK that he saw passengers smeared with blood come out of the train, as an announcer asked for doctors and passengers carrying towels.
+A witness at a nearby station where the train stopped said passengers were rushing out of the carriages and shouting that there was a stabbing and asking for first aid.
+Another witness told NHK that he saw passengers smeared with blood come out of the train, as an announcer asked for doctors and for passengers carrying towels.

+Dozens of paramedics and police arrived at the station, one of the witnesses said.

-NHK said the suspect walked into a convenience store and said he was tired of running away, and the store manager called police after seeing blood stains on the man’s shirt.
-It said the suspect is in his 20s.
+NHK said the suspect later walked into a convenience store and identified himself as the suspect on the news and said he was tired of running away.
+The store manager called police after seeing blood stains on the man’s shirt.
+Police were questioning the man as they prepared his arrest, NHK said.

 The stabbing occurred near Seijogakuen station, according to railway operator Odakyu Electric Railway Co.